What Is Accreditation?

-The ANCC Accreditation Program supports the role of CNE as a strategic asset to US Food and Drug Administration (FDA) Risk Evaluation and Mitigation Strategies (REMS), provided the proper controls are in place to ensure independence.
-The first REMS to incorporate CNE is the Extended-Release and Long-Acting (ER/LA) Opioid Analgesics REMS, approved by the FDA in July 2012.
+The ANCC Accreditation Program supports the role of NCPD as a strategic asset to US Food and Drug Administration (FDA) Risk Evaluation and Mitigation Strategies (REMS), provided the proper controls are in place to ensure independence.
+The first REMS to incorporate NCPD is the Extended-Release and Long-Acting (ER/LA) Opioid Analgesics REMS, approved by the FDA in July 2012.
 The centerpiece of the ER/LA Opioid Analgesics REMS is a prescriber education program about the risks of opioid medications as well as safe prescribing and safe use practices.
 The education is controlled, designed, and delivered by accredited continuing healthcare education providers.

 Specific activity related data are required for REMS activities.

 The tab-delimited batch upload enables providers to export multiple activity records at one time into NARS.
 The tab-delimited batch upload process originates with the use of an MS Excel template which closely mirrors the NCPD Activity List used previously by ANCC accredited and approved providers to report activities for reaccreditation purposes.

 Organizations that already have their own NCPD tracking system and have the ability to match the fields in this system to the fields in the template might elect to use this format.
 The tab-delimited format might also be a good choice for organizations that provide the same activity in multiple locations throughout the year.
 In this case, ANCC expects you to count each of these events as separate activities.
 Because the process originates with a Tab-Delimited Activity File Template, a simple way for you to enter many activities with similar data is to copy data from one row to another.